 Seems counter-intuitive, but for some reason it feels normal for B2B companies to treat buyers this way.
 But this isn’t how companies treat buyers in the real world.
 Imagine you walked into an Apple Store prepared to embark on your journey to buy $40,000 worth of technology for your business.
 But instead of being greeted by friendly sales associates who are there help you understand the products, specs, and pricing...what if instead you were blocked at the door by a bouncer who made you fill out a form and then said “thanks, we’ll be in touch shortly.”
 Shocking, right?
 We’ll that’s exactly what B2B companies have been doing to their prospects for more than a decade.

 A widely cited study by the Harvard Business Review research team tested the response time of 2,241 B2B sales teams after a prospect completed a lead capture form.
-The most surprising statistic from the study was that the average time it took a sales team to respond to an inbound B2B lead was 42 hours.
+The most surprising statistic from the study was that the average B2B lead response time was 42 hours.

 A slow leads response time ultimately means that leads and meetings that could result in qualified pipeline just evaporate from your funnel, and evaporate from top line revenue number for your business.

 On a personal level, your marketers lose because they are spending money to buy highly targeted clicks that often never result in form completes (leads) at all.
 Your buyers lose because at the moment they were ready to engage with your sales team, no one was there to talk to them.
 Your sales team loses because they spend days trying to chase down leads and more than a third of those leads never respond.